DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/istio_argocd.md

 ### Steps

 1. [Create Application](../user-guide/gitops/create-argo-cd.md) in `GitOps`, with the repository address: `https://github.com/amamba-io/rollout-examples`.
-   Path should be set to `rollouts/v1`, and select the namespace in the work cluster.
+   Path should be set to `rollouts/v1`, and select the namespace in the worker cluster.

 3. After creating application, manually **synchronize** the application resources.

-4. Go to the service mesh and check the vs, dr, and gateway resources synchronized in the work cluster under the hosted mesh.
+4. Go to the service mesh and check the vs, dr, and gateway resources synchronized in the worker cluster under the hosted mesh.
-   If not found, check if the notes in the **[Create a Hosted Mesh and Manage the Work Cluster](../../mspider/user-guide/service-mesh/README.md)** section are configured correctly.
+   If not found, check if the notes in the **[Create a Hosted Mesh and Manage the Worker Cluster](../../mspider/user-guide/service-mesh/README.md)** section are configured correctly.

-5. By default, the load balancer of the work cluster exposes port `80`, so you need to modify the gateway port of the service to 80 in the work cluster to access the service.
+5. By default, the load balancer of the worker cluster exposes port `80`, so you need to modify the gateway port of the service to 80 in the worker cluster to access the service.

-6. Access `http://<work cluster node IP>/hello?name=test-v1` in the browser.
+6. Access `http://<worker cluster node IP>/hello?name=test-v1` in the browser.
 Successful access indicates that the Istio-related resources are effective.